 Is beef jerky gluten-free?

-Beef jerky, in its simplest form, is nothing more than dehydrated meat and when produced without the addition of any gluten-based ingredients, is 100% gluten-free.
+Beef jerky, in its simplest form, is nothing more than dehydrated meat with salt.
+When produced without the addition of any gluten-based ingredients, beef jerky can be 100% gluten-free.
 Make sure to read the ingredient label to make sure that there are no gluten ingredients in your jerky.
 One of the most popular wheat-based ingredients in beef jerky is soy sauce.
 We have some products that are gluten-free and some that are not.

 Click here to view all of our gluten-free products.